-Each month, the Rehoboth Beach Writers’ Guild sponsors a Night of Songs and Stories.
-The evening features original readings (300 words or fewer) by guild members and music by local musicians, Stuart Vining & Amy Felker,
+The second Tuesday of each month, the Rehoboth Beach Writers’ Guild sponsors a Night of Songs and Stories.
+The evening features original readings (300 words or fewer) by guild members and music by local musicians, Stuart Vining & Amy Felker.

 Each month a theme is posted (previous examples include “addiction and obsession” “blue or blues” and “letters” ) and both the writers and musicians write/perform pieces that in some way connect to this theme.
 A variation of this is when the featured musicians post the titles of five songs that they will perform, with readers signing up to write a short poem, essay, or story that somehow incorporates the song’s title or lyrics into their piece.
 For example, the Simon and Garfunkle song “The Boxer” prompted one writer to recall a story of his father, who boxed, and another writer to recall the time her husband met—and shook hands with—Muhammad Ali.